nareshbhatia/design-tokens-demo/tokens/README.md

-This directory contains design tokens that are kept in sync with the Figma design.
+This directory contains multiple tokens files created by extracting top level nodes in `/tokens.json` pushed from Figma.